 San Hill was the Chairman of the InterGalactic Banking Clan.
 He helped lead the Separatists as part of the council of corporate interests who started the war.

 - Adaptational Intelligence: In Legends, the Hill family was associated with Hego Damask II, also known as Darth Plagueis, and it was all but stated he had used his dark connections to appoint San as a puppet chairman for the IBC.
-As this was de-canonized, nothing implies that the current version of San Hill did not earn his job by himself.
+As this was de-canonized, nothing implies that the canon version of San Hill did not earn his job by himself.

 - Asshole Victim: Along with the rest of the Separatist leaders who helped start the Clone Wars who are killed by Darth Vader on Mustafar.